Federal Direct Stafford and PLUS Loans

 To Apply for the Federal Direct PLUS Loan, Parents MUST complete the following:

-- The parent must complete a Federal Direct PLUS Loan request online at www.StudentLoans.gov.
-For those who have no internet access or have trouble completing the online request can access a paper application online at https://www.ferrum.edu/financial-aid/ under Forms for the year of application.
+- The parent must complete a Federal Direct PLUS Loan application online.
+For those who have no internet access or have trouble completing the online request can access a paper application online at https://www.ferrum.edu/financial-aid/ under Forms and Downloads for the year of application.
 Paper applications can be mailed or faxed to the Financial Aid Office.

-- Parents must also complete the Federal Direct PLUS Loan Master Promissory Note (MPN) which is available online at the above web address.
-Parents will need their FSA ID to complete the MPN.
+- Parents must also complete the Federal Direct PLUS Loan Master Promissory Note (MPN).
+The Parent applicant will need their FSA ID to complete the MPN.
 This is the FSA ID used to complete the Free Application for Federal Student Aid (FAFSA).
-To request a new FSA ID parents can go online to https://fsaid.ed.gov/npas/index.htm
+To request a FSA ID, the parent can access https://fsaid.ed.gov/npas/index.htm

 - Parents who are DENIED for a Federal Direct PLUS Loan have multiple options.
 Parents may wish to contact COD at 1 (800) 557-7394 to appeal the credit decision or to learn about applying with an endorser.
-For students whose parents are denied for PLUS Loans, additional Unsubsidized Stafford Loan proceeds are available.
-The maximum amount of Unsubsidized Stafford Loan a student may receive is $4000 for freshmen and sophomores and $5000 for junior and senior level.
-These loans will automatically be processed on the student’s behalf if the PLUS Loan is denied and students who wish to reduce or cancel the Unsubsidized Stafford Loan should notify the Financial Aid Office in writing.
+For students whose parents are denied for a Direct PLUS Loan, additional Direct Unsubsidized Stafford Loan proceeds are available.
+The maximum amount of Direct Unsubsidized Stafford Loan a student may receive is $4000 for freshmen and sophomores and $5000 for junior and senior level.
+These loans will automatically be processed on the student’s behalf if the PLUS Loan is denied and students who wish to reduce or cancel the Direct Unsubsidized Stafford Loan should notify the Financial Aid Office in writing.

 - Students are notified of the amounts of loans processed in several ways: Letter to the Parent, Letter to the Student, Disclosure Statement from COD, Loan Receipts when funds are disbursed, Award Letter etc.